kambiz-aghaiepour/quads/README.md

    - Open, RESTful JSON API and RBAC for controlling access

 ## Design
-   - Main components: `Python3, Flask, SqlAlchemy, PostrgreSQL, Jinja2`
+   - Main components: `Python3, Flask, SqlAlchemy, PostgreSQL, Jinja2`
    - Installation via RPM for Fedora Linux.
    - We use [Badfish](https://github.com/redhat-performance/badfish) for managing bare-metal IPMI
    - We use [Foreman](https://theforeman.org/) for the systems provisioning backend.